davide-lombardo/davidelombardo-blog/src/assets/posts/the-front-end-developer-guide-to-the-terminal/post.md

 And just like that, you've run your first terminal command!

-**Skip the “$”!**
-When reading installation instructions for an NPM package, you'll often see things like this:

-`$ npm install some-package`
-If you try and run this entire bit of text, you'll get an error.
-This is because the dollar sign (`$`) isn't meant to be included.
-You're meant to type everything *after* the dollar sign.
-Why would the installation instructions include a random symbol that isn't actually part of the command!?
-Well, in the Bash shell language, `$` is the "prompt character", shown at the end of the prompt.
-It's essentially a symbol that says "Hey, this stuff over here is meant to be run in the terminal!"
-Even though `$` isn't actually used as the prompt character in many modern shell languages like Zsh, the symbolism lives on, like how the “save” icon is a floppy disk () even though we haven't used floppy disks in decades.

 ## Navigation

 The main purpose of a terminal is to enable you to move around the file system and open/run things.
 It's essentially a text-based version of the GUI file explorers we use every day (eg. Finder, Windows Explorer).